-This lounge is really well designed and light and airy with a super wall mural featuring the Boeing Stratocruiser.
-The ambiance is top drawer for a United Club but the food and drink offering is very limited and you need to pay for alcoholic drinks.
+This lounge is really well designed and light and airy, with a super wall mural featuring the Boeing Stratocruiser.
+The ambiance is top drawer for a United Club, but the food and drink offering is very limited, and you need to pay for alcoholic drinks.
 Heritage photos of old airplanes are particularly nice and are scattered around the lounge.

 Two separate seating areas are set around the bar, one with the mural and a long bench and dining or work tables and a magazine rack stuffed with a load of newspapers and magazines at the end.

 Snacks can be found on the counter area and include cookies, apples, and bananas.
-Beverages iced water in plastic cups (not bottles), an espresso machine, a good selection of teas by Numi.
+Beverages iced water in plastic cups (not bottles), an espresso machine, and a good selection of teas by Numi.
 The bar counter sells alcoholic drinks and free soft drinks there.
 While there was an improvement in the lounge ambiance, the food and beverage are just basic at best.

 As a United Club member, you can actually enjoy access to more than 45 United Club locations, Copa Club locations, and participating Star Alliance® affiliated airport clubs worldwide.